hodinyvallin/vc3-tests/README.md

 ## Micro-Automation Framework for VC3's Contact Form Feature

 > Built specifically for VC3's contact form - "Let's talk about how VC3 can help you AIM higher".
-> This framework demonstrates a reliable, maintainable approach to automated UI testing for critical lead-generation on the main website.
+> This framework demonstrates a reliable, maintainable approach to automated UI testing for critical lead-generation on VC3's main website.

 > **Stack:** Playwright, JavaScript, GitHub Actions, Faker.